 top of page

-Online Therapy for North Carolina, Georgia, Colorado, South Carolina, Virginia, Florida
+Therapy In North Carolina, and Online in Georgia, Colorado, South Carolina, Virginia, New Mexico, Pennsylvania, Arizona

 The Cloak of Invisibility: When Being “Quiet” Is a Trauma Response